 When I was making this pie crust recipe, I wanted to respect the ratios that are traditional to a pate brisee and the best way to do that is to weigh all the dry ingredients.

-If you are baker, or someone who would like to get more into baking, a kitchen scale is by far one of the best investments you will ever make.
+If you are baker, or someone who would like to get more into baking, a kitchen scale is by far one of the best investments you will ever need.
 You can get one from amazon, they are super cheap.

 Keto Pie Crust